FelipeMarra/state_composer/README.md

 # State Composer
 >Create state machines in dart using object composition <br>
->This package is under development.
-For now only suports simple transitions between states.
-Next steps are add listeners and parallel states
+>Next step is to add parallel states

 ## Usage
 ### A simple machine with to states